Abuse and Neglect

 - Watch Policy for Inpatient Children At Risk From Possible Child Abuse or Neglect

-Reece RM, Christian C (eds).
-Child Abuse.
-Medical Diagnosis and Management (3rd edition).
-American Academy of Pediatrics, 2007.
-Available Te Puaruruhau.
+- Reece RM, Christian CW (eds).
+Child abuse.
+Medical Diagnosis & Management (3rd Edition).
+American Academy of Pediatrics, 2009.

 Many other references are available in Te Puaruruhau and Puawaitahi (99 Grafton Road)